scvalex/ltc/docs/interim.md

 Worse yet, even assuming a perfect connection that does not lose packets, if the destination does not process them quickly enough, its UDP buffer will spill over causing lost packets.
-So, LTc's synchronization mechanism must be able to make forward progress even if only incomplete updates are available.
+So, LTc's synchronization mechanism must be able to make forward progress even <!-- FIXME: Susan: Explain incomplete updates -->
+if only incomplete updates are available.
 Second, UDP makes no guarantee that sent packets will be received in order.
 This is problematic because the order of updates is important.
 Finally, UDP